Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Valuing Huntington Ingalls Industries stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Huntington Ingalls Industries's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Huntington Ingalls Industries's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 12x.
-In other words, Huntington Ingalls Industries shares trade at around 12x recent earnings.
+Huntington Ingalls Industries's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 11x.
+In other words, Huntington Ingalls Industries stocks trade at around 11x recent earnings.

-Huntington Ingalls Industries's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.8016.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Huntington Ingalls Industries's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.7694.
+A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.

-Huntington Ingalls Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.1 billion.
+Huntington Ingalls Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$1.2 billion.

 The EBITDA is a measure of a Huntington Ingalls Industries's overall financial performance and is widely used to measure a its profitability.